cloudogu/k8s-component-operator/docs/operations/managing_components_en.md

   - This is _not_ the cluster namespace.
 - `.spec.version`: The version of the component in the helm registry.
 - `.spec.deployNamespace`: (optional) The k8s-namespace, where all resources of the component should be deployed.
 If this is empty the namespace of the component-operator will be used.
+- `.spec.mappedValues`: (optional) Helm values used to override configurations from the Helm `values.yaml` file.
+These values are mapped according to the configuration defined in the `component-values-metadata.yaml` file.
 - `.spec.valuesYamlOverwrite`: (optional) Helm-Values to overwrite configurations of the default values.yaml file.
 Should be written as a [multiline-yaml](https://yaml-multiline.info/) string for readability.

+> [!WARNING]
+> `.spec.mappedValues` and `.spec.valuesYamlOverwrite` should not be used at the same time.
+> If both values are configured, `mappedValues` will take precedence.

 ## Uninstall components